itteco/iframely-wordpress/iframely/readme.txt

 == Frequently Asked Questions ==

-= Oh, the Facebook! =

-Yes, Iframely knows the embed codes for Facebook posts, photos and videos.
-However, some of the posts can be private and not accesssible to our parsers.
-For those, we can not convert the URL into embed code.
-Also, Facebook events don't have native embed codes and so Iframely doesn't support these too.

 = I thought Iframely would wrap my URL into iframe? =

 That's not a purpose of the plugin.
 Iframely works with original URLs and will detect the frame's `src` itself.
 If you just want to use `<iframe>`, switch your editor to HTML format and past iframe code in there.